 Kathryn Marshall is a fearless and tireless advocate.
 Her practice is focused on employment law, human rights, and civil litigation.
 She is a dedicated and compassionate lawyer with a passion for advocacy and justice.
 She handles all areas of employment law, from job offer reviews to litigation involving wrongful termination, constructive dismissal, discrimination, bad faith, harassment, sexual misconduct, bullying, disability, executive compensation, and shareholder disputes.
-In addition, Kathryn has made a name for herself handling complex employment matters involving high profile individuals in politics and provides advice on media strategy and crisis communication.
+In addition, Kathryn has made a name for herself handling complex employment matters involving high profile individuals in public roles and provides advice on media strategy and crisis communication.

 In 2022, Kathryn was nominated by Canadian Lawyer Magazine as a one of Canadas’ most influential lawyers in the area of human rights advocacy.
 In 2021, she served as a member of the Ontario Workforce Advisory Committee which provided key recommendations to shape the future of work in Ontario.
 A number of these recommendations have already become law such as the ban on non-compete clauses and the right to disconnect.
 In 2021, Kathryn was voted as a top labour and employment lawyer in Toronto by Post City Magazine.

 She is committed to resolution where possible and is experienced in the courtroom.
 Kathryn has successfully represented clients at trials and hearings and is a fervent advocate in every stage of litigation.

 Kathryn is an avid writer and writes a monthly column in the National Post.
 She is frequently quoted in the media and appears regularly on CTV, CBC and Global.